ThomasWilmes/Programmierprojekt/README.md

 3. python -m venv env
 4. .\evn\Scripts\activate
 5. --> When Activation is failing: Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted --> Repeat step four
-6. pip3 install -r .\requirements.txt
+6. --> to run the Jupyter Notebook in virtual Enviroment it is recommended to install all jupyter dependencies --> pip install juypter
-7. # Optional # to run the Jupyter Notebook it is recommended to install all jupyter dependencies --> pip install juypter
+7. pip3 install -r .\requirements.txt

 ### Run API